jokeofweek/jokeofweek.github.io/_posts/2020-06-21-simulating_systems_with_javascript.markdown

 ### Simulation

 Here is the end result of the simulation, where we see how stock changes over time.
 Play around with the variables - see what you find.
-I really enjoyed just seeing how whacky this could get.
+I really enjoyed just seeing how wacky this could get.

 {% include simulation.html %}